 Made in Maui County Festival Nov 2nd & 3rd 2018

 As one of the largest locally made product shows of the year, the Made in Maui County festival features a wide variety of products.
-Held at the MACC (Maui Arts and Cultural Center), it’s a wonderful chance to enjoy products like produce, food, arts, crafts, jewelry, fashions, gifts and collectables.
+Held at the MACC (Maui Arts and Cultural Center), it’s an excellent chance to enjoy products like produce, food, arts, crafts, jewelry, fashions, gifts, and collectibles.
 It’s a full day of shopping, demonstrations, prize drawings and entertainment!

 Restaurant Week Wailea Nov 4th thru 10th 2018